 John and his wife, Cindy have relocated from Southern California to Westchester County and are looking forward to experiencing season changes and East Coast life.
 John is quickly becoming an expert in the art of commuting to Manhattan and can already tell you where to find the best cups of coffee in the city.

-Marianne Chai, MD is board certified in general and child and adolescent psychiatry and is board eligible in addiction psychiatry and integrative and holistic medicine.
+Marianne Chai, MD is board certified in general and child and adolescent psychiatry and is board certified in addiction psychiatry and integrative and holistic medicine.
 She completed her residency training in general psychiatry at New York University, followed by fellowships in child and adolescent psychiatry at the New York University Child Study Center, and addiction psychiatry at New York University Medical Center Division of Alcoholism and Substance Abuse.

 Dr. Chai earned her Doctorate in Medicine from the University of Miami Miller School of Medicine and her Bachelors of Arts from Barnard College of Columbia University.
 Dr. Chai holds clinical instructorships at New York University’s School of Arts and Sciences, where she develops and teaches an undergraduate course in Complementary and Alternative Mental Health, and at the School of Medicine, where she supervises general psychiatry residents in child and adolescent clinical work.
 Dr. Chai maintains membership in The American Psychiatric Association (APA), The American Academy of Child and Adolescent Psychiatry (AACAP), and the American Medical Association (AMA).